 If you require face-to-face advice, please contact your local Citizens Advice branch.

 If you are unhappy about the way in which their consumer helpline has dealt with a matter you have reported to them directly, you can make a complaint about Citizens Advice.

-How the Citizens Advice consumer helpline informs West Sussex Trading Standards of illegal business activity
+How the helpline informs us of illegal business activity

 If the Citizens Advice consumer helpline receives a consumer complaint and believes a trader is involved in illegal business activity, the advisors will provide you with advice on how to resolve your problem.
 They will then pass the details of the trader’s illegal activity to the trading standards services where the trader and the consumer are based.